 His research interests are biological image acquisition, reconstruction, processing, and analysis.
 More specifically, he focuses on developing novel microscopy instrumentation combined with computational tools to quantify dynamic biological systems.
 Tools developed in his lab have enabled dynamic, multi-modal, and in vivo cellular imaging during embryonic heart morphogenesis.

-Michael Liebling is vice-chair of the IEEE Signal Processing Society's Bio-Imaging and Signal Processing Technical Committee (BISP-TC) and was Technical Program co-Chair of the IEEE International Symposium on Biomedical Imaging in 2011 and 2013 (ISBI'11, ISBI'13).
+Michael Liebling is chair of the IEEE Signal Processing Society's Bio-Imaging and Signal Processing Technical Committee (BISP-TC, 2014-2015) and was Technical Program co-Chair of the IEEE International Symposium on Biomedical Imaging in 2011 and 2013 (ISBI'11, ISBI'13).